FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 11. Open the Dashboard and navigate to the File Manager.

-12. Delete all content of the File Manager and upload the archive.
+12. Delete all content from the File Manager and upload the archive.

 13. Unarchive the file by pressing the 3 dots at the end and selecting "unarchive".